M-GRV/directus-extension-ai-pack/README.md

 ### ChatGPT Operation

-This operation allows chat text completion using the OpenAI `gpt-3.5-turbo` models with the [OpenAI API](https://platform.openai.com/docs/guides/chat) taking a list of `messages` as input and returns the generated response text.
+This operation allows chat text completion using any of the available OpenAI models with the [OpenAI API](https://platform.openai.com/docs/guides/chat) taking a list of `messages` as input and returns the generated response text.
 ![Demo](examples/chatgpt_demo.gif)

 **Output**\